 Tom Bodett used to do interesting things — log, fish, build houses.
 Drink.
 Now he does this.
-He left a promising career building houses to become a writer and subsequently a commentator on All Things Considered.
-Bodett lived in Alaska for 25 years, is the author of seven books, and a boatload of audio programs.
+He left a promising career doing interesting things in Alaska to become a writer and subsequently a commentator on All Things Considered beginning in 1984.
+Bodett is the author of seven books, and a boatload of audio programs.
 He writes whenever he feels like he has something to say, which is almost never, for vulnerable media resources such as CarTalk.com.
-His voice has been heard on Saturday Night Live, National Geographic Explorer, and Steven Spielberg's Animaniacs, and can still be heard in some people's faulty dental work saying "We'll leave the light on for you" about a 110 times a day.
+His voice has been heard on Saturday Night Live, National Geographic Explorer and Steven Spielberg's Animaniacs, and can still be heard saying "We'll leave the light on for you" about a 110 times a day.
 He lives in Vermont with his wife and sons in the middle of a hay field near a forest.

-Amy Dickinson writes the syndicated advice column "Ask Amy" for The Chicago Tribune, following in the footsteps of the legendary Ann Landers.
-She has also written for Time, Esquire, and O magazines.
+Amy Dickinson writes the syndicated advice column, "Ask Amy" for The Chicago Tribune, following in the footsteps of the legendary Ann Landers.
+She has also written for Time, Esquire and O magazines.
 She has contributed radio stories to NPR programs for the past 10 years, and was an original "cast member" for the pilot of Wait Wait...Don't Tell Me! in 1998; ultimately she was offered a job as Roxanne Roberts' radio stunt double.

 Charles P. Pierce writes the politics blog for esquire.com, and is a contributing writer to Esquire and a staff writer for Grantland.
 He has been a panelist on Wait, Wait since the show's launch in 1998.
 He began his professional career as a forest ranger for the Commonwealth of Massachusetts, where he learned how to retrieve disposable diapers from trees so the raccoons wouldn't choke to death on them.
 He is the author of four books; his latest, Idiot America: How Stupidity Became a Virtue in the Land of the Free, is now available in paperback.
 In it, surprisingly, he does not explain why people throw disposable diapers into trees in the first place.
 Some questions are beyond human understanding.

 Roxanne Roberts is co-author of The Washington Post's Reliable Source column, the paper's daily chronicle of Washington's A-listers, powerbrokers and assorted scoundrels.
 She's worked as a journalist for 23 years covering White House state dinners, boxing smokers and everything in between.
-She spends her free time (ha!) attending to one teenage son and two Siamese cats.
+She spends her free time (ha!) tending to one teenage son and two Siamese cats.